CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 .. code-block:: text

-After inclusion of all the tasks, the configuration has been posted, modified and deleted on our APIC.
-By using the values registered with results after each task, we can verify these results by comparing them with the expected response of APIC.
-The result stored in the registered value is a list of dictionaries and we access the attributes using the dot operator.
-If all the below verifications pass, our testing is complete.
+After inclusion of all the tasks, the configuration has been posted, modified, and deleted on our APIC.
+By using the values registered with results after each task, we can verify these results by comparing them with the expected response from the APIC.
+The result stored in the registered value is a list of dictionaries, and we access the attributes using the dot operator.
+If all the verifications below pass, our testing is complete.

 .. code-block:: yaml

       - name: Verify nm_add_node
         assert:
           that:
             - static1 is changed
             - static2 is not changed
             - static_bfd is changed
-          - static1.current.0.ipRouteP.attributes.dn == "uni/tn-ansible_tenant/out-ansible_l3out/lnodep-lNode/rsnodeL3OutAtt-[topology/pod-1/node-101]/rt-
+            - static1.current.0.ipRouteP.attributes.dn == "uni/tn-ansible_tenant/out-ansible_l3out/lnodep-lNode/rsnodeL3OutAtt-[topology/pod-1/node-101]/rt-[10.1.0.1/24]"
-          [10.1.0.1/24]"
-          - static2.current.0.ipRouteP.attributes.dn == "uni/tn-ansible_tenant/out-ansible_l3out/lnodep-lNode/rsnodeL3OutAtt-[topology/pod-1/node-101]/rt-
+            - static2.current.0.ipRouteP.attributes.dn == "uni/tn-ansible_tenant/out-ansible_l3out/lnodep-lNode/rsnodeL3OutAtt-[topology/pod-1/node-101]/rt-[10.1.0.1/24]"
-          [10.1.0.1/24]"
-          - static_bfd.current.0.ipRouteP.attributes.dn == "uni/tn-ansible_tenant/out-ansible_l3out/lnodep-lNode/rsnodeL3OutAtt-[topology/pod-1/node-101]/rt-
+            - static_bfd.current.0.ipRouteP.attributes.dn == "uni/tn-ansible_tenant/out-ansible_l3out/lnodep-lNode/rsnodeL3OutAtt-[topology/pod-1/node-101]/rt-[10.1.0.1/24]"
-          [10.1.0.1/24]"
             - static_bfd.current.0.ipRouteP.attributes.rtCtrl == "bfd"
-          - query_static_bfd.current.0.ipRouteP.attributes.dn == "uni/tn-ansible_tenant/out-ansible_l3out/lnodep-lNode/rsnodeL3OutAtt-[topology/pod-1/node-
+            - query_static_bfd.current.0.ipRouteP.attributes.dn == "uni/tn-ansible_tenant/out-ansible_l3out/lnodep-lNode/rsnodeL3OutAtt-[topology/pod-1/node-101]/rt-[10.1.0.1/24]"
-          101]/rt-[10.1.0.1/24]"
             - query_static_bfd.current.0.ipRouteP.attributes.rtCtrl == "bfd"
             - static_all.current | length == 2
             - delete_static.current == []

-Sanity checks, Testing ACI Integration and Generating Coverage Report
+Sanity Checks, Testing ACI Integration, and Generating Coverage Report
 ---------------------------------------------------------------------
-Sanity tests are performed on our module to make sure that our module adheres to Ansible coding standards.
-Few examples include verifying whether our module's docs are supported on all python versions, check YAML files for syntax and formatting issues etc.
+Sanity tests are performed on our module to make sure that it adheres to Ansible coding standards.
+A few examples include verifying whether our module's documentation is supported on all Python versions, and checking YAML files for syntax and formatting issues, etc.

-ACI integration tests are end to end tests which are performed to check that code path functions of our collection is working as expected.
+ACI integration tests are end-to-end tests performed to check that the code path functions of our collection are working as expected.

-Code coverage reports are generated in html format and make it easy for us to identify untested code for which more tests should be written.
+Code coverage reports are generated in HTML format and make it easy for us to identify untested code for which more tests should be written.

 Steps required to perform tests:

 1. Ansible uses an inventory file to keep track of which hosts are part of your APIC, and how to reach them for running commands and playbooks using credentials for the APIC.
-To update the inventory we go to **ansible-aci -> tests -> integration -> inventory.networking** and update the file with the credentials of our APIC.
+To update the inventory, go to **ansible-aci -> tests -> integration -> inventory.networking** and update the file with the credentials of your APIC.

 .. code-block:: ini